milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 To integrate the custom actions with dependency injection there is a little bit more involved, so lets break down what the above is doing:

-1. Register the custom action along with any other necessary dependencies
+1. Register the custom action with the service collection (along with any other necessary dependencies)
 2. Register **reference tuple** of the name of the action (referenced in workflow definitions) and a delegate to retrieve an action instance from DI
 3. As part of registering the rules engine with DI, retrieve the collection of tuples and map to a dictionary to configure `CustomActions` with the engine